PMSSC: Parallelizable multi-subset based self-expressive model for subspace clustering: Experiments and Results

-\textbf{Evaluation on Multi-subset based Self-Expressive Model. } Since our approach aims to minimize the self-expressive residual by weight coefficient vector $\boldsymbol{b}^{\ast}$ solved in Algorithm \ref{alg:alg3}, we show the mean self-expressive residual of data points represented by the coefficient vectors in Fig. \ref{fig:Analysis2}.
-This experiment is performed on synthetic data, and we fix $T=10$ and $\delta=0.3$.
-Each blue bar indicates the mean self-expressive residual of the data points represented by Eq. (\ref{equ:equ5}), which is computed as
+Since our approach aims to minimize the self-expressive residual by the weight coefficient vector $\boldsymbol{b}^{\ast}$ solved in Algorithm~\ref{alg:alg3}, we show the mean self-expressive residual of data points represented by the coefficient vectors in Fig.~\ref{fig:Analysis2}.
+This experiment was performed on synthetic data, and we fixed $T=10$ and $\delta=0.3$.
+Each blue bar indicates the mean self-expressive residual of the data points represented by Eq. (\ref{equ:equ5}), computed as

-The red bar indicates the mean self-expressive residual of the data points represented by Eq. (\ref{equ:equ9}), which is computed as follows:
+The red bar indicates the mean self-expressive residual of the data points represented by Eq. (\ref{equ:equ9}), computed as:

-We can clearly observe that the mean self-expressive residual of the proposed self-expressive model has less error comparing to each single subset.
-This improvement indicates that the weight coefficient vector $\boldsymbol{b}^{\ast}$ works in improving the self-expressiveness.
+We can clearly observe that the mean self-expressive residual of PMS has lower error than every single subset.
+To highlight the benefit of $\boldsymbol{b}^{\ast}$, we made a comparison to a variant of our approach, named PMSSC(avg), which replaced $\boldsymbol{b}^{\ast}$ by a simple average operation: in PMSSC(avg), Eq. (\ref{equ:equ10}) is replaced by

+We performed experiments on synthetic data using the same setup as for Fig.~\ref{fig:res_syn} and present the results in Fig.~\ref{fig:Ablation}.
+As can be seen, incorporating $\boldsymbol{b}^{\ast}$ improves clustering performance; in particular, the subspace-preserving representation error is significantly reduced.
+These experiments indicate that the weight coefficient vector $\boldsymbol{b}^{\ast}$ contributes to improving self-expressiveness.